The Outlaw Josey Wales: Plot

 During the American Civil War, the wife and son of Missouri farmer Josey Wales are murdered by pro-Union paramilitaries led by the brutal Captain Terrill.
-After burying their corpses, Wales seeks vengeance for his family by joining a group of Confederate bushwhackers under the command of William T. Anderson, attacking the Union Army and pro-Union sympathizers.
-After the war ends in 1865, Wales's superior, Captain Fletcher, persuades his men to surrender, having been promised amnesty by Union Senator Jim Lane.
-However, Terrill's men massacre the bushwhackers after they surrender, with Wales, Fletcher, and fellow bushwhacker Jamie being the only survivors.
-Wales and Jamie flee, and Lane forces Fletcher to assist Terrill in hunting them down.
+With his farm burned down and nothing else to live for, a hardened Wales joins a group of pro-Confederate bushwhackers under the command of William T. Anderson, attacking the Union Army and pro-Union sympathizers.

+After the war ends in 1865, Wales' superior and mentor Fletcher persuades his men to surrender, having been promised amnesty by Union Senator Jim Lane.
+However, Terrill's men massacre the bushwhackers as they swear an oath of allegiance, with Wales, Fletcher, and a young man named Jamie being the only survivors.
+Wales and Jamie flee, and Lane orders Fletcher at gunpoint to track them down before issuing a $5,000 bounty.
 A mortally wounded Jamie helps Wales kill two bounty hunters before dying.

-With a $5,000 bounty on his head, Wales flees to Texas.
-On the way he meets elderly Cherokee man Lone Watie, who informs Wales that Confederate General Joseph O. Shelby is fleeing to Mexico and suggests they do likewise.
-Wales subsequently rescues young Navajo woman Little Moonlight and kills two other bounty hunters.
-Alongside Little Moonlight, Wales also rescues an elderly Kansan woman Sarah Turner and her granddaughter Laura Lee from marauding Comancheros.
-At the town of Santo Rio, two employees of Turner's dead son Tom, Travis Cobb and Chato, also join the group.
-Wales and his companions find Tom's abandoned ranch and settle down there.
-Discovering that Travis and Chato have been kidnapped by Comanche chief Ten Bears, Wales rides into his camp and negotiates the return of the two men; an impressed Ten Bears becomes blood brothers with Wales.
+Wales flees to Texas and becomes friends with a Cherokee veteran named Lone Watie, who informs Wales that Confederate General Joseph O. Shelby is fleeing to Mexico and suggests they do likewise.
+Wales picks up another companion in Navajo drifter Little Moonlight, and rescues elderly Kansan widow Sarah Turner and her granddaughter Laura Lee from marauding Comancheros.
+At the town of Santo Rio, two employees of Turner's deceased son Tom, Travis Cobb and Chato, also join the group.
+Wales locates Tom's abandoned ranch and settles down there.
+Discovering that Travis and Chato have been kidnapped by Comanche chief Ten Bears, he rides into the chief's camp and negotiates the return of the two men; an impressed Ten Bears becomes blood brothers with Wales.

-A bounty hunter whose partner was killed by Wales at Santo Rio guides Terrill and his men to the town.
-On the following morning, Terrill's men launch a surprise attack on the ranch, but Wales's companions manage to gun them all down.
-Wounded and out of ammunition, Wales follows the fleeing Terrill back to Santo Rio, where he corners him.
-A wounded Terrill attempts to draw his sabre, but Wales grabs his hand and forces the blade through Terrill's chest, killing him.
+A bounty hunter who previously survived a gunfight with Wales leads Terrill and his men to Santo Rio.
+The following morning, Terrill orders an attack on the ranch only to be repelled by Wales' companions in a bloody shootout.
+Wounded and out of ammunition, Wales chases Terrill back to Santo Rio and goads him into drawing his saber, before grabbing the blade's hilt and running it through him.
 Returning to the town saloon, Wales discovers its patrons telling Fletcher, accompanied by two Texas Rangers, that an outlaw named Josey Wales was recently killed in Monterrey by five gunmen.
 The Rangers accept the story and leave, while Fletcher pretends not to recognize Wales, and tells him he will go to Mexico himself to look for Wales and tell him the war is over.
 Wales responds by stating, "I reckon so.
 I guess we all died a little in that damned war."
-He then rides off into the sunset.
+He then rides off back to the ranch.